vicious-widgets/vicious/README.md

     tasks for today, 3rd as count of tasks for the next 3 days and 4th as count of tasks to do in the week

+**vicious.widgets.os**

+Provides operating system information.
+Supported platforms: platform independent.

+- Arguments:
+  * None
+- Returns:
+  * returns 1st value as the operating system in use, 2nd as the release version, 3rd as your username, 4th the hostname, 5th as available system entropy and 6th value as available entropy in percent

 **vicious.widgets.pkg**

 Provides number of pending updates on UNIX systems.
 Be aware that some package